 However, there are some important exceptions.
 If you were using alcohol or drugs or failed to follow your employer’s procedures when the accident occurred, your benefits could be drastically reduced.

 If you end up filing a third-party liability lawsuit, then your award could be reduced if you were at fault.
 Missouri uses a pure comparative fault model, which means that damages are apportioned among the parties according to their responsibility for the accident.

 It’s a common tactic of insurance companies to attempt to reduce payouts.
-If you’re unfairly being denied your full workers’ compensation benefits, The Bradley Law Firm can help you fight back.
+If you’re unfairly being denied your full workers’ compensation benefits, Bradley Law Personal Injury Lawyers can help you fight back.
 Call us today for a free consultation.

 We Handle All Workers’ Compensation Claims

 Certain jobs are more dangerous than others.
 But, a workplace injury can occur almost anywhere.